owickstrom/vim-dataflow/README.md

 # vim-dataflow

-A Vim plugin for [DataFlow](https://github.com/sonyxperiadev/dataflow) that adds syntax highlighing and Syntastic error checking.
+A Vim plugin for [DataFlow](https://github.com/sonyxperiadev/dataflow) that adds syntax highlighing, `makeprg` and Syntastic error checking.
 Requires `dataflow` to be on your PATH.

 ## License